abnerfs/round_end_sounds/README.md

 - Sounds load automatically.
 - Stops standard CSGO round end sound.
 - Stops map musics to prevent play of two songs at the same time.
 (Thanks to GoD-Tony).
-- Type !res to choose if you want or not listen the sounds.
+- Type !res to choose if you want or not listen the sounds and to set sound volume.
-- Play the sounds to the end.

 # Sounds Format:
 - I recommend MP3 128 kbps 32000 Hz